microsoft/WhatTheHack/032-MLOpsFromScratch/Student/Challenge-04.md

 There are several ways to create a `Release` pipeline.
 The two most common and popular ways are:
 -   Using a YAML file that represents the entire pipeline.
--   Using an empty job and adding tasks sequentially.
+-   Using a classic GUI pipeline & adding tasks sequentially.

-As we had mentioned in the previous challenge, we believe that the latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that route.

-We can setup Continuous Deployment (CID) trigger for every Release pipeline.
+We can setup Continuous Deployment (CID) trigger for every `Release` pipeline.
 The pipeline shows how to operationalize the scoring image and promote it safely across different environments.

 ## Description

-- Create a `Release` pipeline with an **Empty Job**.
+- Create a `Release` pipeline.
 - Add `Build Artifact` that you created in the [previous challenge](03-BuildPipeline.md).
-- Setup `Agent Job 1`.
   - Set Agent Pool to `Azure Pipelines`.
   - Set Agent Specification to `ubuntu-18.04`.
-- Setup `Release` pipeline – Add the following tasks:
+- Add `Release` pipeline tasks:
-  - Python version – `3.6`
   - Add a task to setup environment by using `install_environment.sh` file in `environment_setup/` folder.
 This will install all the python modules required to deploy the forecasting model.
   - Add a task to deploy the scoring image on ACI using `deployOnAci`.py in `service/code/` folder.
 A “healthy” ACI deployment will be created under Azure ML Endpoints.
 It contains a REST-based Scoring URI/Endpoint that you can call using Postman or Swagger.
     - **NOTE:** ACI is recommended to use testing or pre-production stages.
 Since bigger inferencing compute is needed in production for low latency and high throughput, it is recommended to use AKS cluster in production.